Camping is a fun activity, to calm the mind, connect with nature and create bonds with your family, friends, and even yourself.

-However, it is inappropriate to use a quilt if you are fat, especially in winters or you are camping in the snow.
+However, it is inappropriate to use a quilt if you are fat, especially in winter or if you are camping in the snow.
 Sleeping bags provide you with more warmth during snow camping and keep you warm inside in contrast to quilts.

-For more difference and to know which is best for you, you can check my article on Are quilts more comfortable than sleeping bags?
+For more differences and to know which is best for you, you can check my article Are quilts more comfortable than sleeping bags?